ALA Research Initiatives

 American Library Association Surveys/ Reports

 The ongoing member survey helps ALA better understand the demographics of its membership.
 Over 40,000 current members have taken the survey.
 If you have not, join them today!
+The link also features comparisons between the ALA Membership and National counts of US Librarians.

 The Public Library Funding and Technology Access Study was a six-year project that assesses public access to computers, the Internet and Internet-related services in U.S. public libraries, as well as the impact of library funding changes on connectivity, technology deployment and sustainability.